Writer Profiles A–C

 William Cass

-William Cass has had over 275 short stories appear in a variety of literary magazines such as december, Briar Cliff Review, and Zone 3.
-He was a finalist in short fiction and novella competitions at Glimmer Train and Black Hill Press, and won writing contests at Terrain.org and The Examined Life Journal.
-He has received one Best Small Fictions and three Pushcart nominations, and his short story collection, Something Like Hope & Other Stories, was recently released by Wising Up Press.
+William Cass has had over 380 short stories accepted for publication in a variety of literary magazines such as december, Briar Cliff Review, and Zone 3.
+Winner of writing contests at Terrain.org and The Examined Life Journal, he’s also been nominated once for Best of the Net, twice for Best Small Fictions, and six times for the Pushcart Prize.
+His three short story collections were all published by Wising Up Press.
 He lives in San Diego, California.

 Bidisha Chakraborty